pamidev/sentiment-analyser/README.md

 [this publication](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 Python version should not matter here, although the program was written and tested on version 3.11.3.
-There is no need to install anything extra.
+There is no need to install anything extra, except _PyTest_ package for testing.

 > If You don't have any Python version, download and install [from here](https://www.python.org/).